umtakcn/EndtoEndDevOps/README.md

 ![resim](https://user-images.githubusercontent.com/60771816/120084877-81537300-c0dc-11eb-9080-76a830220f1e.png) ![resim](https://user-images.githubusercontent.com/60771816/120084904-cbd4ef80-c0dc-11eb-9e27-ed8bf97416ed.png) ![resim](https://user-images.githubusercontent.com/60771816/120084899-bcee3d00-c0dc-11eb-93a3-a6026040470c.png)

 6. Copy the script in repository named jenkinsfile and paste it to pipeline section.
 Don't forget to set environments in the script.
+Our Continuous Integration pipeline is ready to go.
+### 7- Continuous Deployment ArgoCD
+You can access with https://slave1-external-ip:nodeport .